leonlinsx/minimal-mistakes/_pages/about-me.md

 I've had some military, investment banking, and public markets investing experience.
 I don't just focus on those sectors though, and will read and write about whatever I find interesting.
 Feel free to send stuff that you're fascinated by!

+I also send a regular email newsletter to friends, email me if you want to get on the list!

 ### My beliefs
 Partially inspired by [this blog,](https://devonzuegel.com/page/about-me "Devon's blog") below is a public record of my current beliefs.
 I'll edit as these change over time, but these should give you a good idea of what I stand for.